rhdodds/warp3d/README.md

 # warp3d
-Open Source Static and Dynamic Nonlinear Analysis of Solids For Windows, Linux and Mac OS X Computers
+Open Source Static and Dynamic Nonlinear Analysis of Solids:  Windows, Linux and Mac OS X Computers

 WARP3D is under continuing development as a research code for the solution of large-scale, 3-D solid models subjected to static and dynamic loads.
 The capabilities of the code focus on fatigue & fracture analyses primarily in metals.
 WARP3D runs on laptops-to-supercomputers and can analyze models with several million nodes and elements.